 Then I top it with halved cherry tomatoes (I always cut my tomatoes, no matter how small, to release the juices and the flavor,) grated Parmesan, some homemade croutons, and the crowning glory, the grilled wild salmon.
 I drizzle it all with my homemade 30-second Caesar Dressing.
 You don’t need a lot of ingredients to get a spectacular result as long as each ingredient pulls its weight.

 I love a main course salad in the summer, and this is a fantastic addition to my collection.
 The grilled romaine has a perfectly tender, but not wilted, texture, and it’s an all around fun salad to make and eat.
-The pre-marinated Morey’s Seasoned Grill Wild Salmon makes it so easy!
+The pre-marinated Morey’s salmon makes it so easy!

 Grilled Wild Salmon Salad